polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/tcr/building-a-ui-for-the-tcr-runtime.md

 title: "Building a UI for the TCR runtime"
 ---

 This is Part 3 of the guide [Building a Token Curated Registry DAppChain on Substrate](index.md).
-In [part 1](building-the-substrate-tcr-runtime.md), we implemented a substrate runtime module for a TCR.
+In [part 1](building-the-substrate-tcr-runtime.md), we implemented a substrate runtime pallet for a TCR.
 In [part 2](unit-testing-the-tcr-runtime-module.md), we wrote unit tests for our runtime.

 As part of the samples, we've created a `reactjs` based web app as a simple frontend for the TCR runtime.
 The [complete code](https://github.com/substrate-developer-hub/substrate-tcr-ui) is available.